17.1 Honors Awarded by the Visiting Examiners

 The Maurice G. Eldridge '61 Community Service Award is awarded to a graduating Senior that has served the Black Cultural Center Community, as well as the Swarthmore Community-at-large with a commitment to academic excellence linked to socially responsible and civic engagement.
 Awarded to Patrick Houston '17.

 The William C. Elmore Prize is given in recognition of distinguished academic work.
 It is awarded annually to a graduating senior majoring in physics, astrophysics, or astronomy.
-Awarded to Christian Morrow '17 and Rhiannon Smith '17.
+Awarded to Noah Lifset '18 and Nathaniel Peters '18.

 The Lew Elverson Award is given in honor of Lew Elverson, who was a professor of physical education for men from 1937 to 1978.
 The award is presented annually to the junior or senior man who has demonstrated commitment and dedication to excellence and achieved the highest degree of excellence in his sport.
 Awarded to Zack Yonda '18.